Benchwise/benchwise/USAGE_GUIDE.md

 ## What's Next?

-You're now ready to start evaluating your language models with BenchWise!
+You're now ready to start evaluating your language models with Benchwise!
 Some ideas for next steps:

 1. **Create your first benchmark** with your own dataset and models
 2. **Explore advanced metrics** like safety scoring and coherence evaluation
 3. **Set up automated evaluation pipelines** using the CLI tools
-4. **Share your benchmarks** with the community via the BenchWise platform
+4. **Share your benchmarks** with the community via the Benchwise platform
 5. **Integrate with your CI/CD** to automatically evaluate model changes

 Happy benchmarking! 🎯

 ---

-*BenchWise is actively developed and we welcome contributions.
+*Benchwise is actively developed and we welcome contributions.
 Star us on GitHub if this helped you!*